-The information provided in this MD&A, including the annual consolidated financial statements, are the responsibility of management.
+The information provided in this MD&A, including the condensed interim consolidated financial statements, are the responsibility of management.
 In the preparation of these consolidated financial statements, estimates are sometimes necessary to make a determination of the future values for certain assets or liabilities.
-Management believes such estimates have been based on careful judgments and have been properly reflected in the accompanying annual consolidated financial statements.
+Management believes such estimates have been based on careful judgments and have been properly reflected in the accompanying condensed interim consolidated financial statements.